Aspiring-Data-Scientist-Community/resources/README.md

 # Resources
 - This is a list of resources that I like or want to check out (in other words, I have too many tabs open in my browser and need to close them + I want to keep track of stuff I like).
-- We will see what topics emerge as resources are collected, but any topic of interest to me could be included.

 ### Coding Practice